bilalasif95/moneypal-frontend/README.md

 # Launcher

-`Launcher` is the only component needed to use react-beautiful-chat.
+`Launcher` is the only component needed to use moneypal.
 It will react dynamically to changes in messages.
 All new messages must be added via a change in props as shown in the example.

 Launcher props: